prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 No scraped metrics should have delta temporality as there is no additional benefit over cumulative in this case.
 To produce delta samples from scrapes, the application being scraped has to keep track of when a scrape is done and resetting the counter.
 If the scraped value fails to be written to storage, the application will not know about it and therefore cannot correctly calculate the delta for the next scrape.

 Delta metrics will be filtered out from metrics being federated.
 If the current value of the delta series is exposed directly, data can be incorrectly collected if the ingestion interval is not the same as the scrape interval for the federate endpoint.
 The alternative is to convert the delta metric to a cumulative one, which has issues detailed above.

 ### Querying deltas

+*Note: this section likely needs the most discussion.
+I'm not 100% about the proposal because of issues guessing the start and end of series.
+The main alternatives can be found in [Querying deltas alternatives](#querying-deltas-alternatives), and a more detailed doc with additional context and options is [here](https://docs.google.com/document/d/15ujTAWK11xXP3D-EuqEWTsxWiAlbBQ5NSMloFyF93Ug/edit?tab=t.3zt1m2ezcl1s).*

 `rate()` and `increase()` will be extended to support delta metrics too.
 If the `__type__` starts with `delta_`, execute delta-specific logic instead of the current cumulative logic.
-The delta-specific logic will keep the intention of the rate/increase functions - that is, estimate the rate/increase over the selected range given the samples in the range, extrapolating if the samples do not align with the start and end of the range.
+For consistenct, the delta-specific logic will keep the intention of the rate/increase functions - that is, estimate the rate/increase over the selected range given the samples in the range, extrapolating if the samples do not align with the start and end of the range.

 `irate()` will also be extended to support delta metrics.